aws/aws-cli/awscli/examples/ecs/list-clusters.rst

 **To list your available clusters**

-This example command lists all of your available clusters in your default region.
+The following example shows how to list all of the available clusters.

 Command::